Canora and Mont-Royal stations

-Major work are planned in 2018-2019 and require the closure of the Deux-Montagnes line on Friday night and during weekends (starting April 27, 2018).
-Construction sites: construction of the new covered stations between the Central Station and Du Ruisseau, excavation of the Édouard-Montpetit and Technoparc stations, beginning of the boring in the airport area.
+Other major work are planned in 2018-2019: construction of the new covered stations (Correspondance A40, Montpellier and Du Ruisseau), excavation of the Technoparc stations, beginning of the boring in the airport area.

 The REM project office, in collaboration with NouvLR—the consortium responsible for building the REM—and the Ville de Montréal, wishes to set up a neighbourhood committee composed of representatives of the local community, including people who live near the work site.
 The purpose of the committee is to make sure that the community is properly informed of upcoming work, and to discuss the mitigation measures to be implemented collaboratively.

 Frequency: every 4 to 6 weeks, during the construction work